BjornHamels/rdmd/doc/tech/README.md

 * `DE` (Output Enable here) goes down for 17us in the last part of where serial data is still pushed.
 At the end of that width `COLLAT` (Latch Enable) goed up briefly.
 This presents the new data (128 bits worth) on the outputs to the Display after the Latch Enable.
 * `DOTCLK` provides the (fast - 1 MHz!) clock signal when needed.
 It tends to always count up to 128.

+### Image frame

+Using `RDATA` to mark the start of a frame, it takes a period of 8.1885 ms per image frame.
+This frame has 32 rows times 128 pixels = 4096 bits (512 bytes).
+One second of recording takes a bit over 122 image frames, i.e. a 122 Hz Display refresh frequency.
+This comes to 62.5 kbytes/s worth of uncompressed image frame data.

 #### On the Oscilloscope

 ![Four signals on the scope](ri5vertline1.png)